Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in US

 Short Term Trends

-U.S.’s overall heating oil consumption fluctuates from year to year correlating with how cold it gets each winter.
-As the temperature outside dips, homes’ furnaces need to burn increasing amounts of oil to keep the house warm inside.
+U.S.’s overall number two heating oil use varies each year correlating with how cold it gets each winter.
+As the temperature outside drops, homes’ heating systems need to burn increasing amounts of number two heating oil to keep the house warm inside.
 Last winter, the average outside temperature in U.S. was 34.3°F, which was 3.3°F colder than the prior winter's average outside temperature.

 U.S. Average Winter Temperature